Professor Hilary Sommerlad

 - Legal Ethics (where I was Articles Editor 2008-18)

-I have been consulted by numerous external bodies including Cambridge Econometrics; the Gender Equality Working Group (GEWG) of South Australia; Canadian Bar Association; the Legal Services Board; Ministry of Justice; Low Commission on Legal Aid; Education Leeds; the EHRC ‘Equally Professional Network’.
+I have developed training materials for the West Yorkshire Investment Plan for Diversity in the Economy and been consulted by numerous external bodies including Cambridge Econometrics; the Gender Equality Working Group (GEWG) of South Australia; Canadian Bar Association; the Legal Services Board; Ministry of Justice; Low Commission on Legal Aid; Education Leeds; the EHRC ‘Equally Professional Network’ and the Ministry of Justice.

-I have completed research projects for a range of external funders including the Law Society; Legal Ombudsman; the Social Mobility and Child Poverty Commission; MOJ; the Nuffield Foundation and the Ford Foundation, on topics including women lawyers; legal aid and diversity in the profession.
+I have completed research projects for a range of external funders including the Law Society; Legal Ombudsman; Social Mobility and Child Poverty Commission; Ministry of Justice; the Nuffield Foundation and the Ford Foundation, on topics including women lawyers; legal aid; training and regulation and diversity in the profession.

 In recent years I have taught the following: